TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-04-08-what-you-lose-by-switching-to-symfony.md

 It's possible and in a small fraction of costs of manual work, but "why not" is a very poor argument.
 That's like taking cocaine because it gives you more energy.
 Life is not about solutions, it's about trade-offs.
 I'd like to inform you about the cons of such migration, so you can decide with more solid arguments on both sides.

-## What you Loose by Switching to Symfony?
+## What you Lose by Switching to Symfony?

 ### 1. "Your team will be surprised from the new framework they never used"